ncatlab/nlab-content/pages/2/1/8/7/17812/content.md

-Moreover, by prop. \ref{SystemOfSites} these four sites form a [[filtration]] of the site $SuperFormalCartSp$ by consecutively smaller subsites, where each inclusion is either [[reflective subcategory|reflective]] or [[coreflective subcategory]] or both.
+Moreover, by prop. \ref{SystemOfSites} these four sites form a [[filtration]] of the site $SuperFormalCartSp$ by consecutively smaller subsites, where each inclusion is either [[reflective subcategory|reflective]] or [[coreflective subcategory|coreflective]] or both.
 The following states how this filtration of sites extends to their categories of sheaves.